BodenMcHale/Lua_Quick_Guide/README.md

 print("Milk Tax = " .. milkTax)

--- Function with multiple parameters function displayInfo(name, age, country) print(name .. " is " .. age .. " years old and is from " .. country)
+-- Function with multiple parameters function displayInfo(name, age, origin) print(name .. " is " .. age .. " years old and is from " .. origin)
 end

-displayInfo("Billy", 12, "Jupiter") -- Output: Billy is 12 years old and is from Jupiter
+displayInfo("Ed", 12, "Peachcreek") -- Output: Ed is 12 years old and is from Peachcreek
 ```

 ## Scope